RayRayDevDev/Beginner-Programming-C/README.md

-Howdy!
+All code in this repository is my own.
+Do not copy code as own without contact me first, especially in an academic setting.

-All code is my own in this repository.
+Thank you!